sikoramal/Music-Royalty-Insights-Exploratory-Data-Analysis/README.md

 <br>

 ## Exploratory Data Analysis (EDA)

 1. Check Data Types <br>
-•	Examining if data types in each column is appropriate and consistent with data they store. <br>
+•	Examining if data types in each column are appropriate and consistent with the data they store. <br>

 2. Checking for Null Values and Explore Uniqueness & Keys<br>
 •	Examining each table for null values, especially in crucial columns.
-Deciding whether nulls are allowed and handle them appropriately.<br>
+Deciding whether nulls are allowed and handling them appropriately.<br>
 •	Understand the uniqueness of values in key columns like song_id, album_id, and others.
 Ensure the uniqueness constraints are met.<br>

 3. Distribution of Quantitative Data<br>